 What is SAP Database

-A database is a collection of data set.
+A database is a collection of data sets.
 A database is a collection or set of data that has been stored on a computer.
 It is designed to be easily accessible by database users who want to make use of its features.
-Data management/purpose of a database is simple once one knows what it is.
-It supports electronic storage and manipulation of data.
+The management and purpose of a database is simple once one knows what it is.
+It supports the electronic storage and manipulation of data.
 Data can be organized in files or tables with columns and rows to make it easier to locate and create a database.
-Many websites on the World Wide Web use databases to manage, retrieve and manipulate data in real-time.
-SQL is a Structured Query Language.
+Many websites on the World Wide Web use databases to manage, retrieve, and manipulate data in real time.
+SQL is a structured query Language.
 The DBMS database management software uses tuple relationship calculus and relational algebra with a cylindrical structure to display the database image.
 There are many famous versions of SQL Server today, including Sybase, MongoDB, and PostgreSQL.

 History of SAP database